-What do you like the most about Duchess of Cambridge?
+What do you like the most about The Duchess of Cambridge?
 The answer will be her elegant and approachable familiar style and her compassionate and feminine personality that is making a big difference in many lives without making any noise.

 Prof Peter Fonagy, the CEO of Anna Freud Centre, a Patronage of Catherine, said, “The Duchess of Cambridge has done more to turn the tide of stigma around mental health than any other single individual that I could name.
 To the millions of children who have been suffering in silence, she is their voice.”

 It is true on so many levels.
-The Duchess used her position to put the limelight on an issue that was considered a taboo otherwise.
+The Duchess uses her position to put the limelight on an issue that was considered a taboo otherwise.
 No one was talking about early years’ importance, child and parent mental health this openly at such a high profile platform.
 She talked about her own experiences and the difficulties she faced as a new Mother, postpartum depression.
-She has started the conversation and brought the issue into the centre of the stage, from here it will only go up and beyond.
+She has started the conversation and brought the issue onto the centre of the stage, from here it will only go up and beyond.
 She is truly turning into Children’s Princess.
-As People Magazine’s cover said, ” The Mom Who Will Be Queen”.
+As People Magazine’s September 2019 cover said, ” The Mom Who Will Be Queen“.

-In June this year, Duchess collaborated with Blue Peter to launch a special competition that asked viewers to design a sculpture that went into the Duchess’s Back to Nature garden at RHS Wisley last week.
+In June this year, The Duchess collaborated with Blue Peter to launch a special competition that asked viewers to design a sculpture that went into the Duchess’s Back to Nature garden at RHS Wisley last week.
 The winner’s name is Jessica.